-East European Jews arrived in the United States at the very apogee of unrestrained American capitalism.
+Eastern European Jews arrived in the United States at the very apogee of unrestrained American capitalism.
 Early working‑class efforts to unionize, to strike, almost invariably failed.
 Among East European Jews, these initial unionizing ventures proved even more difficult than for other laborers.
 Most Jews worked in sweatshops, in tenement quarters that were too small to foster a collective, unionist outlook.

-As early as 1885, garment workers participated in a brief, spontaneous walkout of some ten thousand cloak and skirt makers.
+As early as 1885, garment workers participated in a brief, spontaneous walkout of some 10,000 cloak and skirt makers.
 Once they achieved a few minor concessions, however, they drifted away, allowing their union to die, and the improvements gradually were rescinded.
 Other occasional local strikes flickered out in ensuing years.

 Jewish workers appeared “unorganizable,” lamented Morris Hillquit [union organizer and intellectual leader of the American Socialist Party] some years later.
 They were “dull, apathetic, unintelligent.”
-In 1888, at the initiative of Bernard Weinstein, a nineteen‑year‑old shirtmaker and a recent Bundist activist in Russia, Hillquit and several other Lower East Side Jews founded the United Hebrew Trades.
+In 1888, at the initiative of Bernard Weinstein, a 19‑year‑old shirtmaker and a recent Bundist activist in Russia, Hillquit and several other Lower East Side Jews founded the United Hebrew Trades.

 In current terminology, the organization’s purpose was one of “consciousness‑raising,” simply of fostering union organization within the garment industry and other “Jewish” trades.
 And indeed, by 1890, the little group managed to establish some 22 unions, including a typographers union, a shirtmakers union, a knee‑pants‑makers union, a cloak‑makers union, a cap‑makers union, a bakers union, even a Yiddish actors union.